luclanet/test-sm/README.md

 ## 1. PHP + MySQL
 Files in ``./php`` this script should load the data in  ``./data/table.sql`` receive a longitude and latitude and return the closet 10 entries.

 This script does not calculate distance.
-See ticket #1 for more information in improvements.
+See issue #1 for more information in improvements.

 ## 2. CSS + HTML

 Write a loading spinning circle using no images and @keyframes animation.
-See ticket #2 for more information.
+See issue #2 for more information.

 ## 3. Javascript

+Add some form validation to html form.
+See issue #3 for more information.

 ## 4. Javascript

+Write a fizzbuzz, with a few modifications.
+Check issue #4 for more information.

 ## 5. Javascript

+Write a library to covert between currencies following the API spec in ``./javascript/three/README.md`` see issue #5 for more information.